ChestersGarage/cacti-aio/README.md

 Make sure your TZ variable is set correctly, too.
 Cron runs in local time.

 If you do not specify, the default is every hour, 2 minutes past the hour.
-The backup file name contains the hour and minute, creating a rolling 24-hour backup archive.
-Any backup you make manually will also have the same hh-mm time stamp.
+The backup file name contains the day of the week, hour and minute, creating a rolling hourly 7 day backup archive.
+Any backup you make manually will also have the same w-hh-mm time stamp in the file name.

 ```
 -e CRON_PATTERN="2 * * * *"

 ```

-Run at 2:15 AM every day.
+Run at 3:15 AM every day.

 ```
--e CRON_PATTERN="15 2 * * *"
+-e CRON_PATTERN="15 3 * * *"

 ```